Eco-Management and Audit Scheme

-The Eco-Management and Audit Scheme (EMAS) is a voluntary environmental management instrument, which was developed in 1993 by the European Commission.
-It enables organizations to assess, manage and continuously improve their environmental performance.
+Eco-Management and Audit Scheme or Environmental Management and Audit Scheme (EMAS) is an international standard for environment management systems.
+It was developed in March 1993 by European Commission.
+The goal of the standard is to enable organizations to assess, manage and continuously improve their environmental performance.
+The standard was designed to fit into an integrated management system.
 The scheme is globally applicable and open to all types of private and public organizations.
-In order to register with EMAS, organisations must meet the requirements of the EU EMAS-Regulation.
+In order to register with EMAS, organisations must meet the requirements of the EMAS Regulation.
 Currently, more than 4,600 organisations and more than 7,900 sites are EMAS registered.

 Regulation: structure

-The EU EMAS Regulation entails 52 Articles and 8 Annexes:
+The EMAS Regulation entails 52 Articles and 8 Annexes: